awsdocs/aws-m2-user-guide/doc_source/datasets-m2-definition.md

 ```

 **storageType**
 Optional\.
-Specifies whether the data set is stored in a database or a file system\.
+Specifies whether imported data sets are stored in a database or a file system\.
 + If you are using the Micro Focus runtime engine, you can use either `database` to indicate a datastore or `file system` to indicate either Amazon EFS or Amazon FSx\.
 + If you are using the Blu Age runtime engine, `file system` is not supported\.
 You must use `database` to indicate Blusam\.